gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 - We can’t reference the input or return types of a command.
 - Extending the list of commands is error-prone.

-Let’s take a look at a better way.
+Notice how these are the same design issues that we might find in runtime code.
 ### Using type-level maps
-This method works like this:
+This approach works like this:

 1. Define one type-level map that acts as a source of truth, describing all the commands.
 2. Then create one generic method that behaves just like the overloads we saw earlier.